Volvo: Refocusing on heavy vehicles

 In January 1999, Volvo Group sold Volvo Car Corporation to Ford Motor Company for $6.45 billion.
 The division was placed within Ford's Premier Automotive Group alongside Jaguar, Land Rover and Aston Martin.
 Volvo engineering resources and components would be used in various Ford, Land Rover and Aston Martin products, with the second generation Land Rover Freelander designed on the same platform as the second generation Volvo S80.
 The Volvo T5 petrol engine was used in the Ford Focus ST and RS performance models, and Volvo's satellite navigation system was used on certain Aston Martin Vanquish, DB9 and V8 Vantage models.
 In November 1999, Volvo Group purchased a 5% stake in Mitsubishi Motors, as part of a partnership deal for the truck and bus business.
 In 2001, after DaimlerChrysler bought a large stake in Mitsubishi Motors, Volvo sold its shares to the former.

 Renault Véhicules Industriels (which included Mack Trucks, but not Renault's stake in Irisbus) was sold to Volvo during January 2001, and Volvo renamed it Renault Trucks in 2002.
 Renault became AB Volvo's biggest shareholder, with a 19.9% stake (in shares and voting rights) as part of the deal.
 Renault increased its shareholding to 21.7% by 2010.

 AB Volvo acquired 13% of the shares in the Japanese truck manufacturer Nissan Diesel (later renamed UD Trucks) from Nissan (part of the Renault-Nissan Alliance) during 2006, becoming a major shareholder.
 Volvo Group took complete ownership of Nissan Diesel in 2007 to extend its presence in the Asian Pacific market.

-Renault sold 14.9% of their stake in AB Volvo in October 2010 (comprising 14.9% of the share capital and 3.8% of the voting rights) for €3.02 billion.
+Renault sold 14.9% of its stake in AB Volvo in October 2010 (comprising 14.9% of the share capital and 3.8% of the voting rights) for €3.02 billion.
 This share sale left Renault with around 17.5% of Volvo's voting rights.
-Renault sold their remaining shares in December 2012 (comprising 6.5% of the share capital and 17.2% of the voting rights at the time of transaction) for €1.6 billion, leaving Swedish industrial investment groupAktiebolaget Industrivärden as the largest shareholder, with 6.2% of the share capital and 18.7% of the voting rights.
+Renault sold their remaining shares in December 2012 (comprising 6.5% of the share capital and 17.2% of the voting rights at the time of transaction) for €1.6 billion, leaving Swedish industrial investment group Aktiebolaget Industrivärden as the largest shareholder, with 6.2% of the share capital and 18.7% of the voting rights.
 That same year, Volvo sold Volvo Aero to the British company GKN.
 In 2017 Volvo Cars owner Geely became the largest Volvo shareholder by number of shares after acquiring an 8.2% stake, displacing Industrivärden.
 Industrivärden kept more voting rights than Geely (Geely getting 15.8% of voting rights).